ianmiell/shutitfile/README.md

 ## Automation for everyone

-A ShutItFile is an extension of the Dockerfile concept.
+A ShutItFile is an extension of the Dockerfile concept for shell automation.

-In the same way that Dockerfiles were designed as a simple way to create Docker images, ShutItFiles are a simple way to create ShutIt scripts.
+In the same way that Dockerfiles were designed as a simple way to create Docker images, ShutItFiles are a simple way to create [ShutIt](http://ianmiell.github.io/shutit/) scripts.

-ShutItFiles can be used to automate tasks, or automate the building of composable Docker images.
+ShutItFiles can be used to automate tasks, or automate the building of [composable Docker images](https://github.com/ianmiell/shutit/blob/gh-pages/images/ShutIt.png).

-Here's an annotated example TODO:
+Here's an annotated example of an bash script which:

+- Logs onto a server
+- Runs a command and waits until it completes
+- pings a server, and takes different actions based on its output
+- Gives you a shell mid-run to do with what you will
+- Logs out

 ```
 # Specify we are working in a simple bash shell (the default).
-Other options include a 'docker' container.
+Other options include 'docker' container.
 DELIVERY bash

 # Log into my server
-LOGIN ssh imiell@shutit.tk
+LOGIN ssh imiell@myserver.com
-# A password is required, so we prompt for one here
+# A password is likely required, so we prompt for one here
 GET_PASSWORD Input your password

 # Run the command 'whoami'